Breaking Down Global Macro Hedge Funds

 Systematic global macro hedge funds use fundamental analysis to construct a portfolio but execute the trades with algorithms.
 This type of fund uses both quantitative and qualitative market data to construct a portfolio and deploy their trades.
 It is often thought of as a hybrid between CTA and discretionary global macro hedge funds.

-Discretionary global macro hedge funds differ from systematic funds because, instead of relying on algorithms for portfolio construction and execution, discretionary funds rely on humans to construct and trade the portfolio.
-The human trades provide their discretion with the portfolio, leading “discretionary” to garner its name.
+Discretionary global macro hedge funds differ from systematic funds because, instead of relying on algorithms for portfolio construction and execution, discretionary funds rely on a portfolio manager to construct the portfolio and a trader to execute the positions.
+This is where the term “discretionary” is garnered, as it pertains to the portfolio manager’s discretion with the portfolio.
 These traders closely follow monetary and fiscal policy leaders in an attempt to “read the tea leaves” on where markets are headed.

 Environments for Global Macro Hedge Funds